Alumni Board

-Give back to SILS: Volunteer for the SILS Alumni Association Board
+Give Back to SILS: Volunteer for the Alumni Association Board

-Your SILS educational experience has benefited you in many ways.
-The SILS Alumni Association (SILSAA) is dedicated to helping foster the same high level of educational experience for current and future SILS students and to helping SILS alumni stay connected to and involved in the SILS community.
-We would love to see more SILS alumni become actively involved in the association.
-To stay vibrant, the association needs your input and positive energy.
+Your SILS experience has benefited you in many ways.
+The SILS Alumni Association (SILSAA) is dedicated to helping foster the same high level of experiences for current and future SILS students and to helping alumni stay connected to and involved in the SILS community.
+To stay vibrant, the association needs your input and energy.
 An excellent way to become involved is to join the SILSAA Board.
-The positions are: President, Vice-President/President Elect, Secretary and Treasurer.
-To submit your name for the slate of candidates, email the SILS-AA president.
+The positions are: President, Vice-President/President Elect, Secretary, Treasurer, and Communications Director.
+To submit your name for the slate of candidates, e-mail the SILSAA president.
 Below is more detailed information about each position.

 The offices of Vice President/President Elect, President, and Past President are usually held by one person.
 That person serves one year in each of the offices for a total service of three consecutive years.
 The duties of the Vice President/President Elect, President, and Past President are as follows: